SteveMarshall/stevemarshall.github.io/cv/index.md

   (http://www.flickr.com/photos/steviebm/sets/72157625921906399/):*
   Sometime semi-pro photojournalist and music photographer, published on Yahoo!
 Music and in various independent print magazines.
-- *Rock climbing:* Climber with 10 years’ experience; spent some time training to become an instructor.
+- *Rock climbing:* Climber with over 10 years’ experience.
 - *Videogames:* Avid gamer with a particular love of RPG and adventure games.